Training and Qualifications

 I subscribe to the Codes of Ethics and Practice of the West Midlands Institute of Psychotherapy, and the British Psychoanalytic Council.

-Under the General Date Protection Regulation (GDPR), I ‘process’ ‘data’ to enable me, as a Jungian Analytical Psychotherapist, working in the general area of healthcare, as described in article 9(2)(h) of the GDPR, to fulfil my contract to provide psychotherapy for my patients/clients.
-This is the legal basis of my ‘data processing’.
+Under the General Data Protection Regulation (GDPR), as a Jungian Analytical Psychotherapist, registered (ref: ZA334131) with the Information Commissioner’s Office (ICO) in the general area of healthcare, I 'process' ‘data’, 'necessary for...the provision of health or social care or treatment' (article 9(2)(h) of the GDPR).
+I do this to enable me to fulfil my 'contract' (one of the six legal bases for data processing set out in article 6 of the GDPR) to provide psychotherapy for my patients/clients.
+This identifies the legal bases of my 'data processing'.

-The nature of the ‘data’ I hold, with whom, in general, I share/may share it, and the purposes of my ‘processing’ this ‘data’
+The nature of the ‘data’ I hold, how I hold it, with whom, in general, I share/may share it, and the purposes of my ‘processing’ this ‘data’

 I make a brief record of our appointments, and any case management issues that arise.
 I do this in order to facilitate my ongoing work with you.